 Increase 401k Retirement Savings

-Some 401k plans allow you to opt into a feature that will automatically increase your contribution amount — often by 1 to 3 percent — each year.
+Some 401(k) plans allow you to opt into a feature that will automatically increase your contribution amount — often by 1% — each year until you reach a maximum of 10%.
 Even if your plan doesn’t offer this feature, you can increase contributions on your own schedule or whenever your income increases.